What does the Mwebaza Foundation do?

 We've also added pre- and post-program student surveys each school year, giving us valuable data on how our programs are affecting students' experiences and outcomes.
 Together, these methods help us understand what's working, where we can improve, and how to strengthen our impact over time.

-How does Mwebaza practice equity and inclusivity internally?
+How does Mwebaza Foundation practice diversity, equity, and inclusion?

 We believe that those closest to the challenges are best positioned to create solutions.
 That's why we prioritize hiring Ugandan staff members—they are the experts in what their communities need.
 Our Ugandan project manager and educator lead the day-to-day monitoring, evaluation, and implementation of our programs, ensuring decisions are rooted in local knowledge.